What are the risks involved in renting out your own car?

 Additional insurance necessary

-All claims are registered in your name
+All claims are recorded in your name

-Your own insurer will recover from you
+Your insurer is going to recover from you

 Example: